42videobricks/42videobricks-php-client/docs/Api/LivesApi.md

 Get details of a live event

-Retrieve detailed information about a specific live event.
+Returns the detailed information of a specific live event based on its ID.
+This endpoint returns a live event object containing all relevant details.

 ### Example